-it has really been a while, this academic year has been about completion and trying to finalising perfect pieces of writing but that did not happen here on the blog.
-I’ve got snippets of diary entries written at different points in the year that I’ve edited now (June)– graduate me wishes I blogged more here without finalist me worrying about it being perfect — I’m glad now I’ve documented it, things ended differently + I found the words I needed.
+This academic year has been about completion and finalising perfect pieces of writing, but that did not happen here on the blog.
+I’ve got snippets of diary entries written at different points in the year that I’ve edited now (June)– while graduate me wishes I blogged more here without finalist me worrying about it being perfect — I’m glad I documented it.
+Things ended differently (thankfully) + I found the words I needed.

 | Michaelmas / a day in November/December 2019

-I’m not sure what this blog is for, I had the thought of it last night as I was going to bed reading Seneca’s Phaedra – a play about incest.
-I didn’t sleep well.
+I’m not sure what this post is for, I had the thought of it last night as I was going to bed reading Seneca’s Phaedra – a play about incest.
+I did not sleep well.

 Coming back to Cambridge for final year felt nostalgic before it had even ended.
 I suddenly viewed this place so differently.
 I finally asked myself, what can I do for myself here?
 The sense of it ending made me think of the things I wanted to do – not about what I felt I had to.

 I spent first and second year just trying to get by, making sure I had *an* essay in – not necessarily the essay I wanted to write and make wonderful.
 I held myself back a lot.
 I didn’t want to take up space in a room and make it about my academic ideas or the questions I had because I worried about it not seeming to be the right ones.
 Now I am anxious realising I won’t be here again.
 I will not be able to do three years of my undergrad – or final year at Cambridge again.
 I wanted to come out of here a better writer, thinker, reader… I didn’t feel like that was happening.
 There’s been a lot of emotional growth, but also a loss of confidence, especially academic confidence.

 I climbed a mountain in October.
 I finally applied for a travel grant.
 I finally confronted (via email) a racist comment.
 I asked my supervisor to talk to me about my writing.
 The specifics, sentence structure and length, my inability to use commas.